A Zen teacher once asked me, “the disease is suffering. The world is medicine. So what is the self?”

 I don’t know – maybe I’m just in this world to work out the answer to those koans, both the “why am I not popular in the way I’d like to be, or think I’d like to be,” and the “what is the self” questions.
 I think I’ve come to some answers, but each one sparks more questions.
 Sometimes I think that I’m a koan myself, a walking conundrum that makes no sense, that doesn’t conform to any linear, logical, marketable, brandable form of thought, a question that if people were just to take in, would – I don’t know – just kind of stop time and unbend the world.
 Unf–k the world.
 Make everything ok.
 Like I want it to be, in my heart.
 That heart that has broken me open and broken me and put me back together again more times than I can count in my 50 years.
 51 in a few weeks.
 Happy Birthday, me.
 I know I’m not alone.

-Two Korean American women were in tears Friday night after Vivian Bang’s brilliant WHITE RABBIT (which will get a release in September).
+Two Korean American women were in tears Friday night after Vivian Bang’s brilliant WHITE RABBIT (which will get a release in September and is playing at Frameline on June 19, 2018).
 One of them stood up during the Q&A. “I can’t believe it took 32 years for my experience to be reflected.
 I’m really grateful that you did that.
 (Breaks into tears.)
 This feels so validating to have a mirror.
 Like every single fucking part of it – was ‘me.’
 I’m an artist, and I’m Korean American.
 It’s such a relief, it’s a catharsis…I….your parents must be so proud…(a hopeful, nervous laugh)…I wonder what they think about the artmaking that you’re doing…” Wow.
 Just wow.
 I think I might come to CAAMFest for the little heartbreaks on every corner.
 They’re our heartbreaks.

 I felt exactly the same way, and as far as I know, I’m not a 32-year old Korean American woman.
 Unless I’m transitioning in some really cool and difficult way that hasn’t really been disclosed to me properly.
 I don’t know, maybe I signed the consent forms in my last life, or in some hazy, mysterious dream?
 I do feel like I need something like that transition – that it’s not just something in my heart that wants to unf—k the world, but also that I need to get unf–ked by the world.
 By all of you.
 The world is medicine.
 Vivian Bang is medicine.
 Bobby Choy is medicine.
 (FICTION AND OTHER REALITIES – a koan as a title for a film?
 Hmmm…maybe I’m transitioning into Bobby Choy as well.)
 What is the self?
 (In my book Facebuddha, I write about that in a chapter called “Happy Birthday.
 You Are Nothing.”
 So again – why am I not popular like Beyoncé?)